josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ---

-One final note on this topic: if you peel away the layers a little bit, you might realize what I'm suggesting is: beyond a certain point, working on _you_, the person, and your so-called "soft skills" pays off more than working on your hard skills does.
+Zooming out a little bit, you might realize I'm suggesting that beyond a certain point, working on _you_, the person, and your so-called "soft skills" pays off more than working on your hard skills does.

-That's absolutely true.
 Hard skills are mostly just a prerequisite, and once you hit a certain threshold, they offer diminishing returns.

 In a healthy organization, at least, it doesn't matter how good you are at your job if nobody wants to be around you.
 No matter how technically brilliant you are, you're still a person, and you still have to communicate and work with other people.